 In this paper, we formulate and solve the optimal mechanism design problem of an authority that allocates a resource to agents who are heterogeneous in their individual scores and belong to different groups.
-The authority cares about individuals' scores, through some aggregate index, and diversity, through the numbers of agents from different groups who are allocated the resource.2 Moreover, they are uncertain about the market they face and have some beliefs about the joint distribution of scores and groups in the population.
+The authority cares about individuals' scores, through some aggregate index, and diversity, through the numbers of agents from different groups who are allocated the resource.
+Moreover, they are uncertain about the market they face and have some beliefs about the joint distribution of scores and groups in the population.

-1We use quota as a general term that includes the widely used reserve policies (see Definition 4).
+&lt;sup>1We use quota as a general term that includes the widely used reserve policies (see Definition 4).

-2This diversity preference can be interpreted more generally as encoding a preference of the authority over the composition of assigned agents across a range of attributes, e.g., when allocating medical resources, the authority may care about ensuring that frontline medical workers are treated.
+&lt;sup>2This diversity preference can be interpreted more generally as encoding a preference of the authority over the composition of assigned agents across a range of attributes, e.g., when allocating medical resources, the authority may care about ensuring that frontline medical workers are treated.
 Moreover, when scores represent individuals' property rights over objects (e.g., higher-scoring students deserve better schools), we can interpret the preference for higher scores as a preference for procedural fairness.
 Whenever a lower-scoring agent obtains the resource while a higher-scoring agent does not, the latter agent has justified envy towards the former.
 In the two-sided matching literature, justified envy is often seen as inimical to fairness (see e.g., Balinski and Sönmez, 1999).

 We propose a new class of adaptive priority mechanisms (APM) that adjust agents' scores as a function of the number of assigned agents with the same characteristics and that allocate the resource to the set of agents with the highest adjusted scores.
 With a single authority, we derive an APM that is optimal, implements a unique outcome, and can be specified solely in terms of the preferences of the authority (i.e., it is optimal regardless of their beliefs).
 By contrast, we show that priorities and quotas are optimal if and only if risk aversion over diversity is extremely low or high, respectively.
 Moreover, optimally set priority and quota policies depend on both the preferences and beliefs of the authority.
-Thus, the optimal APM both improves outcomes and requires less information.
-When there are many authorities, it is dominant for each of them to implement this APM and this leads to the unique stable outcome.
+Thus, the optimal APM improves outcomes, is robust to uncertainty, and requires less information.
+With many authorities, it is dominant for each of them to implement this APM and this leads to the unique stable outcome.

 Single-Authority Model.
-We begin our analysis by studying a setting with a single authority that has some amount of a homogeneous resource (e.g., seats at a school, medical resources) that it can allocate to a continuum of agents.3 Agents differ in their scores (e.g., exam score, clinical need) and discrete attributes (e.g., socioeconomic status, if they are a frontline health worker).
+We begin our analysis by studying a setting with a single authority that has some amount of a homogeneous resource (e.g., seats at a school, medical resources) that it can allocate to a continuum of agents.
+Agents differ in their scores (e.g., exam score, clinical need) and discrete attributes (e.g., socioeconomic status, whether they are a frontline health worker).
 The authority cares separably about some index of the score distribution (e.g., the average score) of those to whom it allocates the resource and the numbers of agents from different groups.
-As a result, the preferences of the authority over agents depend on the joint distribution of agents' scores and groups.
+Thus, the authority's preferences over agents depend on the joint distribution of agents' scores and groups.
 We assume that this distribution is potentially unknown and varies arbitrarily across states of the world.
-The authority's problem is to design an allocation mechanism that is optimal regardless of their beliefs, a property that we call first-best optimality.
+The authority's problem is to design a first-best optimal mechanism: a mechanism that is optimal regardless of their beliefs and implements an ex post optimal allocation in all states.